NativeScript/docs/content/guide/ui/image-cache.md

 ImageCache allows you to cache an image from an HTTP request.

 ## Using ImageCache
-For consistency, you should use a single ImageCache instance
+For consistency, you should use a single ImageCache instance throughout your app.

 ```ts
 import { ImageCache } from "@nativescript/core";